Trauma

 - WITNESSING COMMUNITY VIOLENCE: Estimated rates of witnessing community violence range from 39% to 85%

 - VETERANS: The number of US Veterans with PTSD varies by service era.
-Operations Iraqi Freedom (OIF) and Enduring Freedom (OEF) (11-20% who served in OIF or OEF have PTSD in a given year.
-Gulf War (Desert Storm): 12% Vietnam War: 30%
+Operations Iraqi Freedom (OIF) and Enduring Freedom (OEF): 11-20% Gulf War (Desert Storm): 12% Vietnam War: 30% in a given year.

 - DISASTER: More than half of U.S. families have been affected by some type of disaster (54%)

-While some of our classes may be specifically focused on addressing the trauma of a specific population (for example: survivors of domestic and sexual violence) the intersectional nature of trauma means that each of the population YIA serves experience some type of trauma and all of our classes must be trauma-informed.
+While some of our classes may be specifically focused on addressing the trauma of a specific population (for example: survivors of domestic and sexual violence) the intersectional nature of trauma means that each of the populations YiA serves experience some type of trauma and all of our classes must be trauma-informed.

 Sources